STEMLab/InEditor/README.md

 ## Getting Started
-Clone this project and install module by excuting `npm install`.
+Clone this project and install module by excuting `npm install`.<br>
 Start server by executing `node app.js` and launch a web browser and open the editor(http://127.0.0.1:8080).